 [Taken from the original programme material for this archive edition of Desert Island Discs]

 Favourite track: What a Fool Believes by The Doobie Brothers

 Book: A big book by Charles Dickens

-Luxury: A bumper book of Suduko with blank pages & pens.
+Luxury: A bumper book of Sudoku with blank pages & pens.